-- Quality indicators include but are not limited to traditional metrics such as publication and consequent citations; receipt of internal or external funding; competitive or invited presentations. - Qualitative and quantitative input from local constituencies is an essential element of demonstrating impact. - Other evidence includes program evaluation reporting generated for funders and other organizations; awards; descriptions of policy or other changes made as a result of efforts. - ✓ Documentation of individual contributions to collaborative work - The candidate must provide a clear explanation of their own role within collaborative work.
-Confirmation from co-workers is essential for at least the signature activities. - The candidate's role must be unique and essential to the success of the endeavor. - ✓ Teaching evidence: Summaries of student evaluations, peer evaluations, professional development, and reflection on teaching responsibilities - The candidate is expected to engage in regular efforts to obtain and use feedback from learners and peers in order to continually improve their teaching.
+- ✓ Include in candidate statement, with additional details here if needed: - o For the DEI case: Diversity, Equity, and Inclusion Philosophy (unless included in a 7-page Candidate Statement).
+The case for excellence is grounded in a sophisticated diversity, equity, and inclusion philosophy.
+The candidate may highlight aspects of DEI that are a particular focus of their work. - o For the thematic case: The case for excellence is grounded in a sophisticated overarching theme, such as community engagement, interprofessional education, or translational research.
+This section describes the theme and its philosophy, as well as any specific areas of focus for the particular candidate. - ✓ Description of teaching, research/creative activity, and service/load expectations throughout time in rank. - o Include, as applicable, teaching responsibilities including number of sections and courses per semester or year, assigned mentoring or advising loads, percent of time allocated to research/creative activity (whether funded or not), and any administrative responsibilities.
+Service on committees should be briefly summarized-do not simply copy the CV listings. - ✓ Discussion of three to five most significant accomplishments - "Accomplishments" is inclusive of local, regional, national, or international work; dissemination or direct-impact work.
+Make evident the intentionality between and among efforts.
+Initiatives may be at various stages of development at the time of promotion or tenure.
+Activities may span teaching, research, service, and administration.
+Do not repeat lists, but identify select key, signature activities. - ✓ Evidence of quality and impact of activities - Quality indicators include but are not limited to traditional metrics such as publication and consequent citations; receipt of internal or external funding; competitive or invited presentations.
+See appendix: Quality and Impact - Qualitative and quantitative input from local constituencies is an essential element of demonstrating impact. - o Other evidence can include program evaluation reporting generated for funders and other organizations; awards; descriptions of policy or other changes made as a result of efforts. - ✓ Documentation of individual contributions to collaborative work - The candidate must provide a clear explanation of their own role within collaborative work.
+Confirmation from co-workers is essential for at least the signature activities. - o The candidate's role must be unique and essential to the success of the endeavor. - ✓ Teaching evidence: Summaries of student evaluations, peer evaluations, professional development, and reflection on teaching responsibilities - The candidate is expected to engage in regular efforts to obtain and use feedback from learners and peers in order to continually improve their teaching.
 Numerical comparisons are neither required nor advised.
-Candidates may include direct measures of learning here or may include it within the evidence of impact or the signature activities section. - ✓ DEI Recognition: Grants, Awards, Honors, Fellowships - The candidate should describe and provide contexts for all awards, so that readers understand the scope and the audience of those awarding the recognition, especially since these may not be obvious to all readers. - ✓ Plans for future work - A brief plan of action is included in the candidate statement.
-In this section, provide additional detail and description. - ✓ Appendix: DEI - Raw materials, copies of publications, letters, and other materials not included in the regular 50-page limit.
+Candidates may include direct measures of learning here or may include it within the evidence of impact or the signature activities section. - ✓ Recognition: Grants, Awards, Honors, Fellowships - The candidate should describe and provide contexts for all awards, so that readers understand the scope and the audience of those awarding the recognition, especially since these may not be obvious to all readers.

+- ✓ Plans for future work - A brief plan of action is included in the candidate statement.
+In this section, provide additional detail and description. - ✓ Appendix: - Raw materials, copies of publications, letters, and other materials not included in the regular 50-page limit.